romankh3/raspberrypi-home-ecosystem/BASE_CONFIGURATION.md

 `$ sudo diskutil eject /dev/name_of_the_microSdCard`

-**Full Description of how to make backup without empty space will be added later**
+**Full Description of how to make the backup without empty space will be added later**

 ## Summary

-It's all what I wanted to add to Base Configuration stage.
-This is base of all the instances of all Raspberry Pi PCs.
+It's all that I wanted to add to the Base Configuration stage.
+This is the base of all the instances of all Raspberry Pi PCs.

 Good luck!